ekuns/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-1. Show any code that is needed to load the data
+1. Show code to load the data.
-2. Show any code that is needed to process/transform the data (if necessary) into a format suitable for your analysis
+2. Show code to process/transform the data into a format suitable for your analysis.

 ```r